In Conjunction with IJCAI-ECAI-18

 Knowledge Management in Healthcare

-JWAIH intends to provide a discussion forum for the most recent and innovative work on the study and application of AI technologies in compelling healthcare scenarios.
+The Artificial Intelligence 4 for Healthcare (AI4HC) workshop intends to provide a discussion forum for the most recent and innovative work on the study and application of AI technologies in compelling healthcare scenarios.
 It will cover a wide spectrum of applications, from those aimed at easing and supporting healthcare professionals’ work to those devoted to improving patients’ lives.
-The event aims to discuss computational models, social computing, and agent-based solutions applied to practical solutions that address topics related to Healthcare.
+This workshop is a jointly organised by the teams behind several long-standing workshops in the FAIM context: Workshop on AI for Diabetes (ECAI); Workshop on Agents Applied in Health Care (AAMAS); Workshop on Case-Based Reasoning in the Health Sciences (ICCBR); and Knowledge Discovery in Healthcare Data (IJCAI).
+The goals of the workshop are to:

 We invite submissions in the following categories: